Altered States: Box office

-Reception

-On Rotten Tomatoes, the film has an approval rating of 85% based on 46 reviews, and an average rating of 6.9/10.
-The website's critical consensus reads "Extraordinarily daring for a Hollywood film, Altered States attacks the viewer with its inventive, aggressive mix of muddled sound effects and visual pyrotechnics".
-On Metacritic, the film has a weighted average score of 58 out of 100, based on 13 critics, indicating "mixed or average reviews".
+Critical response

 The initial reviews were generally strong.
 "It's been a while since I've gotten the acclaim I've gotten on Altered States," said Russell.

 Janet Maslin of The New York Times termed the film a "methodically paced fireworks display, exploding into delirious special-effects sequences at regular intervals, and maintaining an eerie calm the rest of the time.
 If it is not wholly visionary at every juncture, it is at least dependably—even exhilaratingly—bizarre.
 Its strangeness, which borders cheerfully on the ridiculous, is its most enjoyable feature."
 She also called it "in fine shape as long as it revels in its own craziness, making no claims on the viewer's reason.
 But when it asks you to believe that what you're watching may really be happening, and to wonder what it means, it is asking far too much.
 By the time it begins straining for an ending both happy and hysterical, it has lost all of its mystery, and most of its magic."

 Richard Corliss began his review of the film:

 Corliss calls the film a "dazzling piece of science fiction"; he recognizes the film's dialogue as clearly Chayefsky's, with characters that are "endlessly reflective and articulate, spitting out litanies of adjectives, geysers of abstract nouns, chemical chains of relative clauses", dialogue that's a "welcome antidote to all those recent...movies in which brutal characters speak only words of one syllable and four letters."
 But the film is ultimately Russell's, who inherited a "cast of unknowns" chosen by its original director and "gets an erotic, neurotic charge from the talking-heads scenes that recall Penn at his best."

 Pauline Kael, on the other hand, wrote that the "grotesquely inspired" combination of "Russell, with his show-biz-Catholic glitz mysticism, and Chayefsky, with his show-biz-Jewish ponderousness" results in an "aggressively silly picture" that "isn't really enjoyable."

 John C. Lilly liked the film, and noted the following in an Omni magazine interview published in January 1983: